pubky/mainline/mainline-next/docs/implementation-strategy.md

 # Implementation Strategy

-Develop the new client beside the existing implementation, then replace the old runtime in one deliberate v9 cutover.
+Develop the new client beside the existing implementation.
 Refactoring the current runtime in place would make it difficult to keep releases working because its actor, socket, queries, channels, server, and public APIs are tightly coupled.

 Make `mainline-next` an unpublished workspace crate while it is under development.
 It must not depend on the existing `Dht` or `Rpc`; otherwise their